 Where else do you have permission to do something that feels so good and is so very good for your health while giving you the powerful opportunity to practice moving into the present moment and resting there for a little while!

-A heart to heart hug can have significant benefits on our mental and physical health and happiness in the following ways:
+A heart to heart hug which lasts at least 20 seconds can have significant benefits on our mental and physical health and happiness in the following ways:

 From the moment we’re born our family’s touch shows us that we’re loved and special.
 During our childhood the loving cuddles that we receive develop into our sense of self-worth which we carry into adulthood at a cellular level.
 The associations of self-worth and tactile sensations from our early years are still imbedded in our nervous system as adults.
 That is why when we are feeling down, unsure of ourselves or confused a hug can often transform those feelings back to one of self-worth and a positive attitude.